Gwinnett School of Mathematics, Science, and Technology: History

 The school was chartered in March 2006 by the Gwinnett County Board of Education through SPLOST and opened in the fall of 2007.
 It was temporarily housed on the Duluth High School campus, but building 100 began in 2007 as a separate school from Duluth High School.
 Renovations updated and modernized 18 classrooms and offices, and GSMST moved to its permanent location in 2010 at the geographic center of Gwinnett County, near Sugarloaf Parkway and Old Norcross Road, the former site of Benefield Elementary School.
 The new building is designed for a maximum of 1,200 students.
 The school is adjacent to the Maxwell High School of Technology.

 In 2016, GSMST was awarded the Blue Ribbon Award.

 In 2023, GSMST was ranked the No. 1 high school in the state of Georgia by U.S. News & World Report for its eleventh consecutive year.
-As of 2025, it is ranked thirteenth in the nation.
+As of 2026, it is ranked seventh in the nation.